abdelbahgat/microsoft-graph-docs/api-reference/resources/webhooks.md

 Creating a subscription requires read scope to the resource.
 For example, to get notifications messages, your app needs the `mail.read` permission.

 Subscriptions expire.
 The current longest expiration time is three days minus 9-0 minutes from the time of creation.
 Apps need to renew their subscriptions before the expiration time.
-Otherwise they will need to create a new subscription.
+Otherwise they'll need to create a new subscription.

 ## Notification URL validation